Howard20181/vamp-lossy-encoding-detector/README.md

 [Codec-Independent Lossy Audio Compression Detection](http://romain-hennequin.fr/doc/ICASSP2017_Deezer_quality_estimation.pdf), ICASSP 2017.

-It's a convolutional neural-network image classifier trained on images of spectrograms.
+It's a convolutional neural network image classifier trained on images of spectrograms.
 Our spectrogram configuration is similar to the paper but our images are smaller (1s in length) and our model has one fewer fully-connected layer.